Overcoming Content Challenges

 • after the article has been published (e.g. tracking its results and performance).

-In short, unless your business simply doesn’t care about the content it publishes, there is nothing simple about creating content for your website or blog.
+In short, unless your business doesn’t care about the content it publishes, there is nothing simple about creating content for your website or blog.

 It requires participation from all areas of your business and the effective integration and coordination of different roles, systems, and processes, in addition to ensuring that everyone involved follows all content procedures, specifications, and guidelines, while also ensuring compliance with all company, departmental, and legal policies…staying aligned all the while with the goals and objectives of the business.